Birdie-Eye-View/Capstone-Project/README.md

 ___
 ## Instructions For Recreating This Project

-All needed data files have been provided so clone down this repository and open it in jupyter notebook or jupyter lab to run the code.
+All needed datasets are hosted and linked in the notebook/final.py.
+Clone down this repository and open it in jupyter notebook or jupyter lab to run the code.